DavidRajwan/Work-Bench/README.md

 # Home Projects Repository

-This repository contains a collection of my home projects, including coding games, robots, web-development, and experimentation with various programming languages.
+This repository contains a collection of my home projects, including coding games, robots, lightsabers, web-development, and experimentation with various programming languages.
 It serves as a showcase of my personal projects and a way to document my progress and learning journey.

 ## Projects

 ### Project 1: Alien Invasion!
+### Project 2: Proffie/Lightsaber
+### Project 3: Data Visualization
+### Project 4: Web Applications
+### Project 5: Robot Operation System
+### Project 6: Open CV

 ## Resources